aleh/a21/README.md

 A class helping with debouncing logic, handy when you handle a pushbutton or a switch.

+## dht22.hpp

+Compact driver for DHT22 (AM2302) temperature sensor: does not require floating point numbers.

 ## ec11.hpp

 This is a little library that helps to work with EC-11 style of rotary encoders on Arduino.
 The dependancy on Arduino functions is very small, so it can be easily ported to other platforms.
 See `ec11.hpp` for the docs and `examples` folder for a little demo.